nextgis/docs_ngweb/source/layers.rst

 Data Preview
 ------------

-The preview function allows you to see the uploaded data on the basemap without adding it on the web map.
+The preview function allows you to see the uploaded data on the basemap without adding it on the Web Map.

 .. note::
 	For vector data, previews are available for both the layer and the style.
 For rasters - for style only.
 For TMS and WFS layers, preview is also available.